kurianbenoy/myblog/posts/2019/2019-07-14-Brownie_points_on_SSD.md

 ---
+aliases:
+- /Deep Learning/linux/python/2019/07/14/Brownie_points_on_SSD
+author: Kurian Benoy
+categories:
+- python
+- linux
+- Deep Learning
+date: '2019-07-14'
+layout: post
 title: Brownie points on Single Shot Multibox Detector
-type: post
-tags: [python, linux, Deep Learning]
-author: Kurian Benoy

 ---

 In this article, I am going to talk about Single Shot Multibox Detector(SSD) which one of the algorithms which does object detection.
 SSD is known for detecting objects in real time faster compared to other algorithms.